artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to all of their views and then React would handle finding the differences between view states.

 This pattern is applied by providing a consistent way to represent a component's state.
-Imagine if every `UIView` subclass had a "`setState`" function where you can send a subset of all available options (backgroundColor, frame, alpha, etc) and then eventually UIKit would re-concile all changes to all views in batches.
+Imagine if every `UIView` subclass had a "`setState`" function where you can send a subset of all available options (backgroundColor, frame, alpha, etc) and then eventually UIKit would reconcile all changes to all views in batches.

 To get a sense of what this feels like, I've created a simplified version of the React components for one of the screens in our app, the  [full implementation is here][search-results].
-You can see the original design, a prototype of how that is then split into components, then the tree strucutre for those components and finally the props for each component.
+You can see the original design, a prototype of how that is then split into components, then the tree structure for those components and finally the props for each component.

 <div class="expand-please">